jvmiert/laxo/readme.md

 Seems that currently Lazada and Tiki easily allow individual third parties to open accounts for creating applications.
 However, Shopee says it will only accept applications from real businesses.

+# To-do

+- Figure out the data model for products in each platform
+  - Tiki
+  - Shopee
+  - Lazada
+- Figure out product image sizes on each platform
+  - Tiki
+  - Shopee
+  - Lazada

 # Secrets

 ## Tiki